pieroproietti/penguins-eggs-book/chapter-5.md

 the pamac package manager.

-## Use penguins-eggs from npm source
+## Use penguins-eggs from source code

 Using penguins-eggs from the source code can indeed provide benefits such as easier debugging and the ability to review the code running on